ciel-lang/CIEL/README.md

 ## With a binary.
 Use CIEL's custom REPL.

-You don't need anything, just download the CIEL executable and run its REPL.
+You don't need anything, just download the CIEL executable and run it.
 You need to build the core image yourself though.

 - we provide an experimental binary for some systems: go to
   <https://gitlab.com/vindarel/ciel/-/pipelines>, download the latest